Feature Responsiveness Scores: Model-Agnostic Explanations for Recourse: Problem Statement

-\item \emph{Local Surrogate Methods}~\citep[][]{ribeiro2016should,zhou2021s,zafar2019dlime,elshawi2019ilime,sokol2019blimey}, which explain the prediction of a model $\clf{}$ at a point $\xp$ by fitting an surrogate model to approximate the decision boundary of $f$ near $\xp$.
-Given the surrogate model, we can use its parameters to determine the importance of each feature $\impscore{\xp}{j}{}$.
+\item \emph{Local Surrogates}~\citep[see e.g.,][]{ribeiro2016should,zhou2021s,zafar2019dlime}, which explain the prediction of a model $\clf{}$ at a point $\xp$ by fitting a surrogate model to approximate the decision boundary of $f$ near $\xp$.
+Given the surrogate model, we use its parameters to determine the importance scores for each feature: $\impscore{\xp}{j}{}$.